nodejs/node-core-utils/docs/git-node.md

    # Tell ncu that your upstream remote is named "upstream"
    $ ncu-config set upstream upstream

-   # Tell ncu that you are landing patches to "master" branch
+   # Tell ncu that you are landing patches to "main" branch
-   $ ncu-config set branch master
+   $ ncu-config set branch main
    ```

 Note: If you are behind a firewall and run into `ECONNREFUSED` issues with